quintel/documentation/docs/main/curves.md

 *Example of hourly demand - hydrogen demand*

-In 2019 we made an inventory of all curves available and updated all ETM-curves and their documentation.
-This project was carried out in close collaboration with the modelling community.
-On the 3th of July we closed the project with a mini-symposium.
-In this mini-symposium we shared our findings, struggles and discussed possibilities of further improvement of curves used in energy modelling.

 ## Overview of curves

-We define demand curves, supply curves and time curves.
+The ETM had three types of curves: demand curves, supply curves and time curves.
 The tables below show a brief overview of the sources and methods currently used.

 ### Demand